tcrurav/react-consuming-odoo-api/README.md

 ## Special Acknowledgments to Gonzalo

 * https://github.com/GonzaloSS/centralU-firstProject.
 Github Project from my former student Gonzalo.
 Without Gonzalo's help I would have never be able to successfully end this project example.

+## Special Acknowledgments to Alberto Alemán

+Thanks to Alberto's tutorials about Docker and Odoo.

 ## Acknowledgments